InfiniteYield/squik/README.md

 If you like scripting more than configuring, and you're tired of frameworks trying to be too clever, **Squik** is gonna feel like home.

----

-Let me know if you want to turn this into a full-on README or a styled wiki layout — we can format this cleanly with code samples, tutorials, and real-world use cases.